Nabil Dirar

-Nabil Dirar (نبيل درار; born 25 February 1986) is a Moroccan professional footballer who plays as a winger for Chabab Mohammédia and Morocco national team.
+Nabil Dirar (نبيل درار; born 25 February 1986) is a Moroccan professional footballer who plays as a winger.

 Club career

 Early career

 Born in Casablanca, Dirar moved to Belgium in his early teens and began his career at RWD Molenbeek and Saint-Gilloise before moving to Diegem Sport in 2004, where he began his professional career.
 During his two-year stay, he scored 2 goals in 26 appearances.

 Dirar's performances drew the attention of many clubs, including Westerlo, which won the race against other clubs to sign him, contracting him for three years effective 1 July 2006.

 Westerlo

 2006–07 season

 Dirar made his Westerlo debut in the opening match of the 2006–07 season, appearing as a late substitute for Patrick Ogunsoto in a 2–1 loss against Roeselare.
 He scored his first Westerlo goal on 21 October in the sixth round of the Belgium Cup, a 1–0 win over Zaventem.
 He provided two assists in a 2–1 win over Mons on 10 February 2007, and did so again in a 4–2 win over Zulte Waregem on 21 April.
 In the last match of the season, Dirar scored his first Westerlo goal in the Belgian First Division, in a 1–1 draw against Gent.
 He finished the 2006–07 season with 2 goals from 35 appearances in all competitions.